On the role of initial velocities in pair dispersion in a microfluidic chaotic flow: Methods

-\paragraph*{Pairs analysis} Within the trajectories database we have identified pairs of tracers which were found at some instant at a separation distance close to a prescribed initial separation $R_0 = 6, 7, \ldots, \SI{50}{\um}$, to within $\delta R_0 = \pm \SI{0.5}{\um}$.
+Within the trajectories database we have identified pairs of tracers which were found at some instant at a separation distance close to a prescribed initial separation $R_0 = 6, 7, \ldots, \SI{50}{\um}$, to within $\delta R_0 = \pm \SI{0.5}{\um}$.
 The initial time $t_0$ for a trajectory was set by the instant at which the separation distance was closest to $R_0$.
 This way, each pair separation trajectory $R(\delta t)$ can contribute to an $R_0$ pairs ensemble at most once.
-See Fig.\,\ref{fig:intro}.
-The number of pairs considered in each $R_0$ ensemble is plotted in Fig.\,\ref{fig:sample_size} as function of $\delta t$.
+See \autoref{fig:intro}.
+The number of pairs considered in each $R_0$ ensemble is plotted in \ifNoSI \SItem Figure~6 \else \SIautoref{fig:sample_size} \fi as function of $\delta t$.

-Examining the ensemble averages of the relative separation velocity at the initial time $\langle u_l\rangle_{R_0,t_0}$, presented in Fig.\,\ref{fig:ul_Ro_profile}, we do not find an indication that our sampling method introduces a bias for converging or diverging trajectories, at least for $R_0 \lesssim \SI{22}{\um}$.
-Such a bias could manifest itself in non-vanishing relative separation velocity at these scales.
-We have yet to resolve the reason for the negative values observed at the larger scales.
+Examining the ensemble averages of the relative separation velocity at the initial time $\langle u_l\rangle_{R_0,t_0}$, we do not find an indication that our sampling method introduces a bias for converging or diverging trajectories, at least for $R_0 \lesssim \SI{22}{\um}$.

-Our data supports the linear flow approximation assumption at small enough scales, as indicated by the ensemble averages of the initial relative separation velocity; see the inset of Fig.\,\ref{fig:uo2_Ro_profile}\subfig{b} where $\langle u_l^2 \rangle_{R_0,t_0} \Big/ R_0^2 $ levels-off at $R_0 \lesssim \SI{12}{\um}$.
-The same regime is not reached for the relative velocity, yet the data in the inset of Fig.\,\ref{fig:uo2_Ro_profile}\subfig{a} does not rule out this possibility for smaller scales.
+Our data supports the linear flow approximation assumption at small enough scales, as indicated by the ensemble averages of the initial relative separation velocity; see \autoref{fig:u2_ul2_Ro_profile} where $\langle u_l^2 \rangle_{R_0,t_0} \big/ R_0^2 $ (green right-triangles) levels-off at $R_0 \lesssim \SI{12}{\um}$.
+The same regime is not reached for the relative velocity, yet the $\langle u^2 \rangle_{R_0,t_0} \big/ R_0^2 $ data in \autoref{fig:u2_ul2_Ro_profile} (blue left-triangles) does not rule out this possibility for smaller scales.

-One note of warning should made as to the potential limitations when inferring the Eulerian mean squared relative velocity from direct Lagrangian particle trajectories, e.g. using $\langle u^2\rangle_{R_o,t_0}$ in Fig.\,\ref{fig:uo2_Ro_profile} as an estimator for the Eulerian second order structure function.
-The tracer number density in our experiment sets the mean separation distance to a value which is larger than the initial separations considered in this work.
-The analysis of the possible consequences are beyond the scope of this report.
-Yet we have no evidence for a discrepancy in the quantities we have considered here.